Flutter ARB file (.arb)

 “$1,200,000.00”

-Placeholders based on the DateTime type support a set of predefined format options, such as yMd, Hms, and similar.
-These format options are derived from DateFormat class constructors.
-In case none of these 42 format options works for you, you can use a custom date-time format by setting isCustomDateFormat to "true" and defining your custom format:
+Placeholders based on the DateTime type offer a variety of predefined format options, such as yMd and Hms, among others.
+These options are derived from the constructors of the DateFormat class.
+If the 41 provided format options do not meet your requirements, you have the flexibility to implement a custom date-time format.
+To do this, simply set isCustomDateFormat to "true" and specify your desired format.

 "commonCustomDateFormat": "Custom date format: {date}",